The Heart Has Reasons by Mark Klempner

 Click to read a press release from the Religion News Service

 Mark Klempner is a folklorist, historian, and social commentator.
-The son of an immigrant who barely escaped the Holocaust, Klempner spent nearly a decade talking with and getting to know the Dutch rescuers in order to write The Heart Has Reasons.
+The son of an immigrant who barely escaped the Holocaust, Klempner spent nearly a decade talking with and getting to know the Dutch rescuers in order to write The Heart Has Reasons: Holocaust Rescuers and Their Stories of Courage.
 Klempner grew up in New York, and attended Cornell University, graduating Phi Beta Kappa in 1997, and winning a J. William Fulbright Fellowship.
 In 2000, he received an M.A. in folklore from the University of North Carolina at Chapel Hill.

-Klempner’s articles have appeared internationally in professional publications such as the Oral History Reader, as well as in mainstream newspapers like the Christian Science Monitor and the Baltimore Sun, and progressive religious periodicals such as Tikkun and the National Catholic Reporter.
-He has also been featured as a commentator on Morning Edition, and has been interviewed on Air America, NPR, Prime Time Radio, and other broadcast media.
+Klempner’s articles have appeared internationally in professional publications such as the Oral History Reader, as well as in mainstream newspapers like the Christian Science Monitor and the Baltimore Sun.
+He has also been featured as a commentator on Morning Edition, and has been interviewed on NPR, and other broadcast media.
+Online, Klempner is a blogger for The Huffington Post and has also contributed to Alternet.org and CommonDreams.org.

 To be notified when Mark Klempner publishes articles, and—eventually—another book, please fill out the little form below.
 These mailings will be infrequent, once or twice a year probably, and your email address will not be used for any other purpose.
-(Please include both your first and last name, so as to differentiate your communication from robot-generated spam.)
+(To prevent robot-generated spam, please also identify the words below.
+You’ll be helping to digitize old books.)

 Request to join Mark Klempner's mailing list: